-The 'Warwick Network for Parish Research' has been established to facilitate the study of British and European parishes from the Middle Ages to the present.
+The 'Warwick Network for Parish Research' was established in 2003 to facilitate the study of British and European parishes from the Middle Ages to the present.
 It aims to support a wide range of works on religious, social, political and cultural aspects as well as interdisciplinary and comparative perspectives.
 The My-Parish website contains a bibliography of sources and secondary literature plus information on parish-related projects, conferences, debates, online materials and public engagement initiatives.

 The Network is an informal association of researchers, with an institutional base at Warwick's Department of History, where several members pursue interests in the period c.
 1300-1800.
 It depends on the active collaboration of scholars with parish-related interests and welcomes information on relevant projects and resources to be listed here.